flier/rust-hyperscan/README.md

 In order to improve regular expression compatibility, Hyperscan v5.0 starts to provide a PCRE-compatible [Chimera](http://intel.github.io/hyperscan/dev-reference/chimera.html) library.

-To enable `Chimera` support, you need to manually download PCRE 8.41 or above, unzip to the source directory of Hyperscan 5.x, compile and install it.
+To enable `Chimera` support, you need to manually download PCRE 8.41 or above, unzip to the source directory of Hyperscan 5.x, compile and install it:

 ```bash
 $ cd hyperscan-5.4.0